-Type of tenure arrangement Purpose for which a lease, licence or other estate in land may be granted NOTE: Leases or licences authorised by this Chapter must not involve the erection, rebuilding, replacement or use of any building or structure that is not of a kind prescribed in the LG Act or Local Government Regulations.
-Additional purposes for leases, licences and other • Entering into an agreement for the purpose of conservation (for example a Biodiversity Stewardship Agreement, Conservation Agreement or Wildlife Refuge Agreement within the meaning of Part 5 of the Biodiversity Conservation Act 2016) estates in land • Purposes/uses expressly authorised in Table 10E.2 of this POM, including ancillary and secondary purposes. • Purposes/uses permitted in a Council policy or strategy adopted after the date of this POM, provided that the use is consistent with the core objectives for the categorisation of land as Natural Area Bushland Purposes/uses permitted under State and local environmental planning policies • Purposes/uses authorised under the LG Act, Local Government Regulation and other State and Commonwealth legislation, including for utilities or filming projects which are authorised under section 46 of the LG Act Other Estates This POM authorises Council to grant 'an estate' over community land for the provision of public utilities and works associated with or ancillary to public utilities subject to the limitations of section 47B of the LG Act.
+Type of tenure arrangement Purpose for which a lease, licence or other estate in land may be granted rebuilding, repla licences authorised by this Chapter must not involve the erection, cement or use of any building or structure that is not of a kind prescribed Local Government Regulations.
+Additional purposes for leases, licences and other estates in land • Entering into an agreement for the purpose of conservation (for example a Biodiversity Stewardship Agreement, Conservation Agreement or Wildlife Refuge Agreement within the meaning of Part 5 of the Biodiversity Conservation Act 2016) Purposes/uses expressly authorised in Table 10E.2 of this POM, including ancillary and secondary purposes.
+Purposes/uses permitted in a Council policy or strategy adopted after the date of this POM, provided that the use is consistent with the core objectives for the categorisation of land as Natural Area Bushland Purposes/uses permitted under State and local environmental planning policies Purposes/uses authorised under the LG Act, Local Government Regulation and other State and Commonwealth legislation, including for utilities or filming projects which are authorised under section 46 of the LG Act Other Estates This POM authorises Council to grant 'an estate' over community land for the provision of public utilities and works associated with or ancillary to public utilities subject to the limitations of section 47B of the LG Act.